Chi (pronounced chee) provides developers with a collection of HTML and CSS patterns to build fast, reusable, and consistent responsive interfaces.

 At this point you will be able to target the styles available in Chi by referencing documentation.

-The preferred way to setup your development environment is with Docker.
-If you have Docker installed, run the command:
+Set up your Chi development environment with Docker.
+First make sure you have Docker installed, then run the command:

 We use BackstopJS for visual regression testing of our CSS components.
 In order to account for differences in development environments we always run these tests in a consistent Docker container.
 To execute the test suite, run the following command: